Klamath River Hydroelectric Project

-The Klamath River Hydroelectric Project is a series of hydroelectric dams and other facilities on the mainstem of the Klamath River, in a watershed on both sides of the California/Oregon border.
+The Klamath River Hydroelectric Project was a series of hydroelectric dams and other facilities on the mainstem of the Klamath River, in a watershed on both sides of the California-Oregon border.

 The infrastructure was constructed between 1903 and 1962, the first elements engineered and built by the California Oregon Power Company ("Copco").
 That company merged into Pacific Power and Light in 1961, and is now the energy company PacifiCorp.
 PacifiCorp continues to operate the project for profit, producing a maximum of 169 MW from seven generating stations.
 The company owns all but one of the dams.

-As of 2016, four of the project's dams are scheduled for removal by the year 2020, pending approval by the governing Federal Energy Regulatory Commission.
-A fifth is running at reduced output, facing eventual decommissioning.
+In 2016, four of the project's dams were scheduled for removal by the year 2020, pending approval by the governing Federal Energy Regulatory Commission.
+A fifth ran at reduced output, facing eventual decommissioning.
+All dams were removed by August 2024.

 The project can be distinguished from the Klamath Project which is a set of United States Bureau of Reclamation (USBR) dams on upstream tributaries of the Klamath, operated primarily for agricultural water storage.
 The Link River Dam belongs to both.

 Inventory

-PacifiCorp owns all project dams, except for Link River Dam, which is owned by the U.S. Bureau of Reclamation.
-All dams are on the mainstem of the Klamath, except for Fall Creek Dam, on a tributary.
-The project's dams include:
+PacifiCorp owned all project dams, except for Link River Dam, which was owned by the U.S. Bureau of Reclamation.
+All dams were on the mainstem of the Klamath, except for Fall Creek Dam, on a tributary.
+The project's dams included: